ropensci-review-tools/srr/README.md

 Both this `README`, and the main package vignette, describe the functionality of the package in the specific context of the statistical software review project.
-All functions intended for use in this context are prefixed with `rssr_`.
+All functions intended for use in this context are prefixed with `rrr_stats_`.
 The remainder of this document is in two main sections.
 If you’re developing a package for submission to our peer review system, keep straight on reading.
 If you’ve been invited to review a package, you may skip the following section and just read the subsequent section.
 The general procedures for both developers and